mmrahmanwritescode/microsoft-inspired-admin-template/README.md

 --------
 This repository provides a lightweight, Microsoft-inspired admin dashboard HTML/CSS template designed for quick prototyping and reuse across internal systems.
 The template focuses on consistent, reusable CSS variables and components (headers, forms, inputs, cards, tables) and uses Bootstrap + Font Awesome for layout and icons.

-What we built so far
+What is built so far
 --------------------
 - Consistent design system using CSS variables in `styles.css` (colors, spacing, border colors, sidebar width, etc.).
 - Pages (static HTML):